Short-term health plans in Washington State

-The new federal regulations are clear in noting that states may impose tighter regulations.
+The federal regulations implemented by the Trump administration in 2018 are clear in noting that states may impose tighter regulations.
 And Washington’s insurance commissioner, Mike Kriedler, who has called short-term plans “a poor solution for consumers,” announced in March 2018 that his office would begin the process of rule-making to define short-term plans at the state level.

 An outline of the proposed regulations was published in June 2018.
 The official draft regulation notice was published on August 21, 2018, and public comments were accepted until September 24, 2018.

 - Short-term plans are limited to three months in duration with no renewals allowed.

 - Insurers are prevented from selling short-term plans to an applicant who had already had three months of short-term coverage in the prior 12 months.

 - Short-term plans are required to cover a list of basic inpatient, outpatient, and surgical services.

 - Short-term plans must continue coverage (with no additional premiums) if the insured is hospitalized on the date that the short-term plan would otherwise have ended.
 The extension of coverage would last until the patient is discharged from the hospital.

 - A short-term insurer must offer at least one plan with a per-person deductible of $2,000 or lower.

-- The sale of short-term plans is banned during open enrollment, if the short-term coverage is to take effect in January.
+- The sale of short-term plans is banned during the open enrollment window that applies to ACA-compliant plans, if the short-term coverage is to take effect in January.
 So short-term plans can’t be sold in direct competition with ACA-compliant plans during open enrollment.
 State regulators noted that this is to help avoid confusion for consumers, since short-term plans purchased during open enrollment would take effect before the start of the new year, whereas ACA-compliant plans sold during open enrollment would take effect January 1 of the coming year (open enrollment for ACA-compliant plans in the individual market runs from November 1 to December 15).